RidouanBani/RidouanBani.github.io/_pages/cv.md

 Languages
 =========

-English: highly proficient in spoken and written
+English   : highly proficient in spoken and written

-French: highly proficient in spoken and written
+French    : highly proficient in spoken and written

-Tamazight: native speaker
+Tamazight : native speaker

-Arabic: highly proficient in spoken and written
+Arabic    : highly proficient in spoken and written